swalrus1/obsidian-note-chain/README.md

 In a large personal knowledge base, it's hard to **easily add information and keep it queryable**.
 As a solution, you could **link each new note to the last note on the same topic**.
 Notes on the same topic will natually form long sequences, a.k.a. **chains**.

+Note chain plugin adds 2 features:
-**This plugin allows linking a new note to a chain in 2 clicks**, even if your knowledge base contains thousands of notes collected over many years.
-And it can displays all notes in a chain so you can read them as a diary.
+1. **Link a new note to a chain in 2 clicks**, even if your knowledge base contains thousands of notes collected over many years.
+2. **Display all notes in a chain** so you can read them as a diary.

 A typical workflow is:
 1. **Learn something interesting!**